 Surprisingly it’s one of the most frequent questions that we get.
 Yes, it’s possible though you might have tough times finding dog-friendly accommodations along the Camino.
 We did meet several people walking with their dogs and all of them confirmed that finding pet-friendly accommodation was often quite problematic.
 Some people carried a small tent for their dogs to sleep in when there was no other option.
 As far as I know, public albergues don’t allow dogs.
 Some private places might allow dogs.

-One more thing to consider is transportation unless you’re driving with your own car.
+One more thing to consider is transportation unless you’re driving in your own car.
 Dogs are not allowed on long-distance buses.
 Only small dogs in carriers are allowed on trains.
 I don’t want to discourage you completely from taking your dog on the Camino but I’d suggest doing proper research before starting the walk.
 There is a company that offers packages for pilgrims with a dog that include pet-friendly accommodations for every stage.
 Their website is in Spanish but you can use Google to translate it into English.

 Got any questions or comments?
 We would love to help!
 All questions and comments will be answered by us personally in Buy Me a Coffee.
 Click below and ask away.

 Feel free to support our site by buying us a coffee!

 The pretty half of Stingy Nomads, responsible for all our land adventures (hiking, climbing, walking the Camino) and following them write-ups.
 Alya loves walking since she was a child, she prefers to walk 1000 km with a backpack rather than to do a 10 000 km road trip (actually any road trip).
 Alya is a big fan of Latin America, the Spanish language, and dancing.
 Every time we go away she desperately misses our dog Chile.